Mihail Cerchez: Biography

-He is buried at Eternitatea cemetery in Iași, next to World War II General Radu Korne.
+Cerchez retired from active service in 1882 and died in Iași three years later.
+He is buried in the city's Eternitatea Cemetery, next to World War II General Radu Korne.

 Legacy

 The 85th Logistics Support Battalion for the 8th Mixed Artillery Brigade was named General Mihail Cerchez.
+Streets in Craiova and in Sector 4 of Bucharest also bear his name.

 As a gratitude for his efforts toward the independence of Bulgaria, the Bulgarian people built a bust of him in the Romanian Soldier Mausoleum at Grivitsa.